 Drag and drop one Form Container into the HR tab and create two nested Form Containers.

-Drag and drop the FirstName attribute from the Attributes list into the first nested Container of the ContactInfo tab.
+Drag the FirstName attribute from the Attributes list and drop it in the first nested container of the ContactInfo tab.

-Helper Text: As it appears on the photo ID provided by the employee
+In the Properties view, in the Helper Text field, type As it appears on the photo ID provided by the employee.

-Drag and drop the LastName attribute into the same container, after the FirstName form field.
+Drag the LastName attribute and drop it into the same container, after the FirstName form field.

-Drag and drop the Salutation and Subsidiary attributes after LastName.
+Drag the Salutation and Subsidiary attributes and drop then after LastName.

 Label: Phone (and country code)

-Drag and drop the EnrichedPhone.Country attribute (from the complex attribute EnrichedPhone) after the Phone field.
+Drag the EnrichedPhone.Country attribute (from the complex attribute EnrichedPhone) and drop it after the Phone field.

 Label: Code

-In the Label section, select the Use Floating Label option.
+In the Label section, select the Floating Label option.

-Enter the following expression in the SemQL Editor and then select OK:
+Enter the following expression in the SemQL editor and click OK.

 case